 Deep-learned BIQAs \cite{wang2022super} directly learn quality features from distorted images in an end-to-end manner.
-In contrast to the hand-crafted BIQAs, these methods automatically optimize quality forecasting models which have shown promising performance.
-Deep-learned BIQAs can be usually divided into supervised learning-based and unsupervised learning-based BIQA methods.
-It is worth noting that there are other learning types (\textit{e.g.}, reinforcement learning \cite{gu2019no, saeed2022image}), which are somewhat less commonly used in the deep-learned BIQA task.
+Unlike hand-crafted BIQAs, these methods automatically optimize quality forecasting models which have shown promising performance.
+Deep-learned BIQAs can be usually divided into 1) supervised learning-based and 2) unsupervised learning-based BIQA methods.